thatONEjustin/linux_settings/README.md

 # linux_settings
 Just some basic linux stuff!
+Copy this fie into Obsidian notes for a much better reading experience

 ### Smooth Tips